 All of these factors contribute to a community's social vulnerability which impacts all phases of emergency management, and should be taken into consideration in various planning efforts.
-Table 11-3 identifies those factors and classifications which contribute to a community's social vulnerability.
-Table 11-4 identifies the percent of special population within the County based on US Census data, augmented with County-specific data where available.
+Table 11-3 identifies those factors and classifications which contribute to a community's social vulnerability identified by the percent of special population within the County utilizing U.S. Census data, augmented with County-specific data where available.